Floralens: a Deep Learning Model for the Portuguese Native Flora

-\revr{Deriving a CNN-based model or other ML models often requires expert knowledge, non-trivial configuration aspects, writing specialized code, and a heavyweight computational infrastructure for storing data and model training.
-The strain is more acute when the amount of data involved is non-negligible, as in the case of Floralens where we use approximately 300,000 photos to derive a model.
-AutoML cloud services address these needs, of which GAMLV is an example.
-Like Google, other major cloud providers have MLaaS offerings, e.g., Amazon Rekognition~\cite{rekognition}, Apple Create ML~\cite{createml}, and Azure AutoML~\cite{azure_automl}.
-These services allow the automation of several aspects of model derivation and are backed by computational infrastructures that include special-purpose hardware such as GPUs or TPUs, necessary to derive a model in a reasonable amount of time.
-Models derived using these tools are referenced in the literature of several areas of knowledge, e.g., biology~\cite{choudhary2023non}, medicine~\cite{korot2021code,borkowski2019google}, agriculture~\cite{MALOUNAS2024100437}, engineering~\cite{liang2023integrating}.
-Comparative results between GAMLV and one or more competitor platforms are provided in some of these works~\cite{choudhary2023non,korot2021code,borkowski2019google}, generally illustrating good performance by GAMLV-derived models.
+Developing CNN-based or other ML models typically requires expert knowledge, complex configuration, and specialized code, along with substantial computational resources for data storage and model training.
+The strain is more acute when dealing with large datasets, as in the case of Floralens, which uses approximately 300,000 images to derive a model.
+AutoML cloud services, such as GAMLV, which we used in this work, address these challenges by automating several steps of model creation.
+Similar machine-learning-as-a-service (MLaaS) platforms include Amazon Rekognition~\cite{rekognition}, Apple Create ML~\cite{createml}, and Azure AutoML~\cite{azure_automl}.
+These services provide efficient infrastructure with specialized hardware (e.g., GPUs or TPUs), enabling rapid model training.
+Models derived using such platforms are increasingly referenced in various fields—including biology~\cite{choudhary2023non}, medicine~\cite{korot2021code,borkowski2019google}, agriculture~\cite{MALOUNAS2024100437}, and engineering~\cite{liang2023integrating}.
+Comparative studies~\cite{choudhary2023non,korot2021code,borkowski2019google} generally confirm the strong performance of GAMLV-derived models.